 Your computer is compliant with the HDCP standard and capable of encrypting the transmission channel of digital video signals for the purpose of copyright protection, which enables you to play and view a wide variety of copyright protected, high-quality contents.
-Note that you need to connect an HDCP-compliant monitor to your computer to view the copyright protected contents.
+Note that you need to connect an HDCP-compliant monitor to the HDMI output port on your computer, if equipped, or the DVI-D port on the docking station to view the copyright protected contents.
 If your computer has a non-compliant monitor connected, you will not be able to play or view any copyright protected contents.